5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Peljesac Bridge Croatia

-Getting around Croatia is reasonably straightforward, thanks mainly to it being a well-trodden tourist destination that’s connected by an array of transport options.
+Getting around Croatia is reasonably straightforward, thanks mainly to its status as a well-trodden tourist destination and its array of transport options.

 Even if you’re traveling to Croatia on a budget, you’ll be able to hop from city to beach without paying excessive amounts.

-Here are some of the most common ways to get around the while on your 5 day Croatia tour:
+Here are some of the most common ways to get around the country on your 5-day Croatia tour:

 Use The Bus